 You can also leave feedback through your purchase history - opens in new window or tab.
 If you haven’t already, you’ll see the option to leave feedback.

 - Select an overall feedback rating – positive, neutral, or negative

 - Rate aspects of the transaction – including whether the item arrived on time, the accuracy of the item description, shipping costs, and the seller’s communication

 - Write a comment about your experience

-By leaving feedback for a seller, you're telling them what you think.
-Equally important, you're letting other buyers know about your experience.
-Your feedback combines with others' to build a rich base of knowledge to help to find the best sellers every time you shop.
+By leaving feedback for a seller, you’re telling them what you think and letting other buyers know about your experience.
+Your feedback combines with others’ to build a rich base of knowledge to help to find the best sellers every time you shop.

-When you look at a listing, you'll find the seller's positive feedback score beneath their username, listed as a percentage.
+When you look at a listing, you’ll find the seller’s positive feedback score listed as a percentage beneath their username.
 For example, if a seller has a score of 99.5%, it means that 99.5% of buyers left positive feedback about their experience with that seller.